 Over the course of the COVID-19 pandemic, there has been a growing focus on its disproportionate impacts on people of color, particularly as availability of data to understand racial disparities has increased.

-The Covid-19 pandemic has been exceptionally disruptive for the Black, Indigenous, and Hispanic communities.
-Data from the Center for Disease Control (CDC) shows:
+Equitable Health The Covid-19 pandemic has been exceptionally disruptive for Care means that all the Black, Indigenous, and Hispanic communities.
+Data individuals have access to from the Center for Disease Control (CDC) shows: